GitHub Actions

 Step 2.
 Poll the scan status and open the detected vulnerabilities as code scanning alerts

-Then we proceed to polling the scan status until it returns a detected issue.
+Then, we proceed to poll the scan status until it returns a detected issue.

 - name: Wait for breakpoint